ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.xbox/README.md

    *View Button für Medieninhalte.*

 ## Changelog
+### 0.5.8
+* (foxriver76) increased stopTimeout to successfully shut down adapter on windows based systems
+* (foxriver76) now using setStateChanged instead of own implementation

 ### 0.5.7
 * (foxriver76) fix gamertag not set if no state on the object exists yet